5 Design and Content Tips for a Stunning and Impactful Website

 2. Keep Text Design and Content Punchy and Meaningful

-While you’ll be keeping text to a minimum on your landing pages, the text you use must be carefully chosen.
+When you create a website you’ll be keeping text to a minimum on your landing pages, the text you use must be carefully chosen.
 Try not to sound like every other website in your niche.
 Highlight points of difference, make powerful statements, and choose language that’s positive and actionable.
 Never leave your website visitors with a puzzle to solve.
 What you want is at-a-glance recognition of what you do and why you’re so good at it.

 3. Optimise Your Site Map for Ease of Use